-First off, what is drip edge on a roof?
-Drip edge is a roofing component that is a piece of roofing flashing used to direct water away from the fascia and the roof into the gutter.
+A drip edge is a piece of metal flashing used to direct the flow of water away from the fascia and the roof into the gutter.
+A drip edge is installed at the edges of the roof.
+This helps protect the underlying roofing components.

 Make sure you have drip edge!